Skip to main content

 Fleet management reporting for your business

-For a business that operates a commercial fleet of vehicles, there are several specific year-end reports and considerations to keep in mind.
+For a business that operates a commercial fleet of vehicles, there are several specific year-end considerations to keep in mind.
 One helpful tool for generating all the data you need for these year-end tasks is a transaction detail file which you can get from your fleet card provider.
-The exact requirements can vary depending on the jurisdiction, but here are some common reports and tasks that may need to be completed:
+The exact requirements for this paperwork can vary depending on your jurisdiction, but here are some reports and tasks that commonly need to be completed:

-• Vehicle expense report: Detail all expenses associated with each vehicle, including fuel, maintenance, repairs, insurance, and lease or loan payments.
+• Vehicle expense report: Detail the expenses associated with each vehicle, including fuel, maintenance, repairs, insurance, and lease or loan payments.

-• Mileage logs: Summarize the total miles driven for each vehicle, distinguishing between business and personal use if applicable.
+• Mileage logs: Summarize the total miles each vehicle has driven, distinguishing between business and personal use if applicable.

 • Depreciation schedules: Update the depreciation expense for each vehicle, if the business uses depreciation for tax deductions.